Human-controlled AI agents for UK service businesses

 • You want autonomous client sending from day one.

-• You expect guaranteed client replies.
+• You expect every client to reply.

 • You want to replace staff judgement rather than reduce repetitive admin.